"We've Disabled MFA for You": An Evaluation of the Security and Usability of Multi-Factor Authentication Recovery Deployments: Recovery Procedure Analysis

 To evaluate help and support pages, we used the support links provided in the \url{2fa.directory} database, and the websites' help and support sections that we could either find by manually going through the websites, or using Google with the following search term \texttt{"<website> two-factor authentication"}\footnote{ We found this search term to work well, as Google also detected various synonyms (such as multi-step verification) or alternative spellings (2-factor instead of two-factor).
 We complemented the Google search with our manual search.}.
 Within our Google search, we followed all links that were officially affiliated with the website in question (\ie{}, no third-party news websites) within the first page of Google results~\cite{googlectrstats, hembrooke2005google, hariri2011relevance}.
 We visited all of them and examined them for input regarding \mfa{} methods and recovery procedures.
 We followed all links and relevant prompts, including "Trouble logging in?" or "Forgot your \mfa{}?" prompts.
 This did not include interactive processes to reset passwords, as we focused on lost \mfa{}.

 Two researchers analyzed the help and support pages for documented \mfa{} recovery procedures using an inductive categorization approach~\cite{mayring2014qualitative}.
 We used a semi-open coding approach and an initial codebook including the five \mfa{} methods given on \url{2fa.directory} and several initial recovery procedures based on personal knowledge and previous work~\cite{kunke2021evaluation, rabkin2008personal}.
 We extended or updated the codebook accordingly whenever we identified a novel \mfa{} recovery procedure, and revisited previous codings.
-The full codebook can be found in Table~\ref{tab:codebook_deployment}, and we provide a more detailed description of \mfa{} methods and recovery procedures in Section~\ref{sec:back}, both in the Appendix.
+The full codebook and a more detailed description of \mfa{} methods and recovery procedures can be found in the replication package~\repref{}\extendedversion{in Table~\ref{tab_codebook_deployment}, and Section~\ref{sec_back} in the Appendix respectively}.

 We resolved all coding conflicts as they came up, leading to a hypothetical agreement of 100\%.
 In line with common practice and previous high-quality qualitative research, we, therefore, chose to omit the calculation of an inter-rater reliability score~\cite{McDonald:2019:ReliabilityAndInterRaterReliability, mcdonald2021s, 255290, wermke2022committed}.